ableco/abledev-due-date-job-request/README.md

 ## Important things for later:

 1. Figure out how to pass types from the backend hooks into the component.
-2. Make a rollup plugin (because that's what microbundle and tsdx uses) to transform all imports of queries and mutations outside queries and mutations
+2. Make a rollup plugin (because that's what microbundle uses) to transform all imports of queries and mutations outside queries and mutations from:
-   from:

    ```ts
    import someQuery from "./queries/some-query";